 The patient centered medical home (PCMH) was designed as a way to improve health by transforming how primary care is organized and delivered.
 Building on the work of a large and growing community, the Agency for Healthcare Research and Quality (AHRQ) defines a PCMH as a model of the organization of primary care that delivers the core functions of primary health care.

 The concept of a PCMH is more than forty years old.
 As originally developed by the American Academy of Pediatrics, it described a pediatric practice that would coordinate all of the care for children with multiple medically complex problems, including birth defects, developmental disabilities, chronic diseases such as cystic fibrosis, muscular dystrophy, and the like.
-Recently, the PCMH has been revitalized as a concept by the American College of Physicians, the American Academy of Pediatrics, and the American Association of Family Physicians.
-The impetus for revisiting the concept was the desire to find a way to have primary care physicians paid for developing infrastructure to coordinate care more effectively.
+Recently, the PCMH has been revitalized as a concept because of the desire to find a way to have primary care physicians paid for developing infrastructure to coordinate care more effectively.